basillatif/Homework-3-A-Bayes-Ball/homework-3-2/report.md

 ***

 ### 2.
-First, the PC algorithm takes an undirected graph.
-Then, it creates directed edges.
-Initially, the algorithm has every edge in the network.
-For each pair of vertices that has an edge between it, say X and Y, and the algorithm checks if some variable Z is conditionally independent of X and Y. Each iteration of the while loop removes variables that have been found to be conditionally independent.
+The PC Learning algorithm scans a data set for conditional independences between all pairs of variables.
+Next, it uses the learned relationships to create an undirected graph.
+Then, edges are directed given information from conditional independences.
+Edges are left undirected if no conditional independences were found.
 ***

 ### 3.
 Using the data, the algorithm was able to find dependence relationships between most variables.
-Th algorithm found that both *I* and *H* were conditionally independent from the rest of the variables.
-Additionally, the algorithm added an undirected edge between *I* and *H* because no conditional independences were found
+The algorithm found that both *I* and *H* were conditionally independent from the rest of the variables.
+Additionally, the algorithm added an undirected edge between *I* and *H* because no conditional independences were found. *I* and *H* are disjoint from the rest of the graph because the algorithm found they were independent of all the other variables.
 ***

 ### 4.